-The Bank held cash and placements with banks and central banks which carried negative interest rates during 2021 and part of 2022.
-The Bank discloses interest charged on these assets under 'Interest expense calculated using the effective interest rate method' line.
+The Bank held cash and placements with banks and central banks which carried negative interest rates during the first half of 2022.
+The Bank discloses interest charged on these assets under 'Interest expense calculated using the effective interest rate method'.